pgRouting/workshop/docs/chapters/chapter-8.rst

 Incorporating all the requirements into the function ``wrk_fromAtoB``.
 Additionally, it will show the query that is being executed, with the ``NOTICE`` statement.

-Exercise 6: Creating the function
+Exercise 6: Creating the main function
 -------------------------------------------------------------------------------

 .. rubric:: Create the function ``wrk_fromAtoB`` .